decorative image for blog on finding and fixing productino php errors

 Application Logs

-The most common way of tracking down bugs is to simply use the logs of your application.
+The most common way of tracking down PHP errors is to simply use the logs of your application.
 Log files should be checked regularly to verify the health of your application.
 These can be the default logs consisting of warnings and errors, but you can also log your own information to log files or even your own custom log file to keep things organized.

 Log files can be very informative, but they can also be limiting, in that the information may not be as verbose as you need at the time.
 Logs are typically one line of concise information, and sometimes they can even be vague or point to a line of code that didn’t really cause the error, but that’s where everything failed.